Guide to employee benefits and HR rules in California

 What are the legally required employee benefits in California?

-Job-Protected Leave Organizations with five or more employees must provide up to 12 weeks of job-protected leave each year for medical leave, birth or adoption, or qualifying exigency for active duty military and their family.
+Organizations with five or more employees must provide up to 12 weeks of unpaid, job-protected leave each year for medical leave, birth or adoption, taking a child into foster care, or a qualifying exigency for active-duty military personnel and their families.

-Paid Leave Organizations must provide up to eight weeks of paid family leave for employees who take leave to care for a family member, bond with a newborn child, or adoption, or for qualifying exigency for activity duty military and their family.
+Organizations must provide up to eight weeks of paid family leave for employees who take leave to care for a family member, bond with a newborn child or a new adopted child, or for a qualifying exigency for activity duty military and their family.

-Sick Leave Employees must be allowed paid sick leave for diagnosis, care, or treatment of the employee's or a family member's existing medical conditions, preventative care, or domestic violence, sexual assault, or stalking.
+Employees must receive paid sick leave for the diagnosis, care, or treatment of the employee's or a family member's existing medical conditions or preventative care.
+Employers must also provide sick leave for victims of domestic violence, sexual assault, or stalking.

 • Workers' compensation insurance